seed-labs/seed-labs/manuals/cloud/seedvm-cloud.md

   on your computer, such as [TigerVNC](https://tigervnc.org/), and [RealVNC](https://www.realvnc.com/en/connect/download/viewer/).
   If you prefer other VNC viewers, it is fine.
 Most of them are compatible with one another.
+  Some users have reported that TigerVNC have issues on macOS, but RealVNC has no problem.

   Start your VNC viewer program, and type the IP address of the VM, along with the port number, such as `35.236.203.131:5901`.
 Most cloud VMs have two